-We have significant legal obligations associated with Susquehanna Nuclear's decommissioning, whose Unit 1 and Unit 2 licenses expire in 2042 and 2044, respectively.
+We have significant legal obligations associated with Susquehanna Nuclear's decommissioning.
+Susquehanna's Unit 1 and Unit 2 licenses, if not renewed, will expire in 2042 and 2044, respectively, at or before which time the units will shut down.

-Judgment is required to make reasonable ARO assumptions regarding the range of likely outcomes, for cost estimates, as these obligations are not expected to be paid until several years, or decades, in the future.
-Additionally, inflation rates and discount rates may be subject to revision until the ARO settlement date.
+Judgment is required to make reasonable ARO assumptions regarding the range of likely outcomes, for cost estimates, as these obligations are not expected to be paid until years or decades in the future, and potentially many years after shutdown.
+Inflation rates and discount rates may be subject to revision until the ARO settlement date.
 As such, changes in assumptions to the range of likely outcomes could result in different cash outlay for AROs at the settlement date than the current carrying value of the ARO on our consolidated balance sheets.
 We periodically review ARO carrying values and assess for updates by applying our experience, knowledge and professional judgment to the specific characteristics of the obligation.

-AROs are recognized at fair value at the time of installation and as an increase to property, plant and equipment.
-The income effect of AROs is generally presented as "Depreciation, amortization and accretion" on our consolidated statements of operations through the expected ARO settlement date.
-However, for an asset that has a fully depreciated property, plant and equipment carrying value, revisions in ARO estimates have an immediate effect in earnings.
+AROs are recognized at fair value at the time of installation and as an increase to property, plant, and equipment.
+The income effect of AROs is generally presented as "Depreciation, amortization, and accretion" on our consolidated statements of operations through the expected ARO settlement date.
+However, for an asset that has a fully depreciated property, plant, and equipment carrying value, revisions in ARO estimates have an immediate effect in earnings.
 Revisions to the estimated ARO are presented as "Other operating income (expense), net" on our consolidated statements of operations.